-- 1300.
-Introduction to Studio Sculpture I. An introduction to working in three dimensions in a variety of media, including clay, wood, and metal.
-Historical as well as contemporary approaches to sculpture will be examined to achieve an understanding of how to manipulate form, space, and expressive content in three dimensions. - 2300.
-Introduction to Studio Sculpture II.
+1300.
+Introduction to Studio - Sculpture I. An introduction to working in three dimensions in a variety of media, including clay, wood and metal.
+Historical as well as contemporary approaches to sculpture are examined to achieve an understanding of how to manipulate form, space and expressive content in three dimensions.

+2300.
+Introduction to Studio - Sculpture II.
 Intended for students who have some prior experience in sculpture or Foundations, this is an intensive introduction to the language of sculpture in a number of media.
-Emphasis is on sustained investigation using a number of perspectives, and on gaining confidence with and understanding of the tools, materials, and concepts of sculpture.
-Critical discussion, analysis of contemporary and historical work, and concentrated studio practice will be emphasized.
-Prerequisite: ASSC 1300, Foundations or ASDS 1300.
+Emphasis is on sustained investigation using a number of perspectives, and on gaining confidence with and understanding of the tools, materials and concepts of sculpture.
+Critical discussion, analysis of contemporary and historical work, and concentrated studio practice are emphasized.
+Prerequisite(s): ASSC 1300, or ASAG 1300, 1304, 1601.

 2320.
 Material Studies.
 An interdisciplinary course that considers the relationship between materiality, time and drawing, using both constructed and found materials.
-Topics to be investigated include: time, movement and repetitive action, work that documents the process of making, the relationship between digital and material form, and formats of installation and documentation.
-Prerequisite: ASDR 1300 or ASSC 1300, Foundations, or permission of instructor.
+Investigates time, movement and repetitive action; work that documents the process of making; the relationship between digital and material form; the formats of installation and documentation.
+Prerequisite(s): ASDR 1300 or ASSC 1300, or ASAG 1300, 1304, 1601, or permission of instructor.

 3300, 3301.
 Sculpture - Intermediate.
-Intermediate problems in sculpture, including analysis of form, theory, and technical processes.
+Intermediate problems in sculpture, including analysis of form, theory and technical processes.
 Emphasis on development of individual investigation and conceptual understanding of sculptural issues.
 Prerequisite: ASSC 2300 or permission of instructor.

 3310, 4310, 5310.
 Material and Form.
-An intensive investigation of material processes (specifically construction, metal casting, and subtractive techniques) and the ramifications of material choice and method in the formal and stylistic development of sculptural work.
-Both the traditional development and contemporary practice of each process will be explored.
+An intensive investigation of material processes (specifically construction, metal casting and subtractive techniques) and the ramifications of material choice and method in the formal and stylistic development of sculptural work.
+Both the traditional development and contemporary practice of each process are explored.
 This is an intensive class, with a requirement of six hours of studio work outside scheduled meeting times.
-Prerequisite: ASSC 2300 (for 3310), ASSC 3300 or 3301 (for 4310), or ASSC 4300 or 4301 (for 5310), or permission of instructor.
+Prerequisite: ASSC 2300 (for 3310); ASSC 3300 or 3301 (for 4310); ASSC 4300 or 4301 (for 5310); or permission of instructor.

 3320, 4320, 5320.
 Body and Object.
 The body has been the preeminent subject in the history of sculpture, represented in all traditions as a focus of belief and identity.
 Recent sculpture has seen a resurgence of interest in work both of and about the body, asserting its centrality while at the same time attacking many of the social and psychological assumptions attendant to its history.
-This course will take a dual approach to the sculptural study of the body and figure: in class, work will focus on careful observation and direct study of the model, working up to life-sized study in clay and plaster.
-Out of class, students will consider, through independent projects, the question of the body as a metaphoric subject, creating work "about" the figure without literal reference to it.
+This course takes a dual approach to the sculptural study of the body and figure: in class, work focuses on careful observation and direct study of the model, working up to life-sized study in clay and plaster.
+Out of class, students consider, through independent projects, the question of the body as a metaphoric subject, creating work "about" the figure without literal reference to it.
 The aim is to try to address the body both through its objective structure and its social and psychological meanings, and to discover how these issues are conveyed through sculpture.
 This is an intensive class, with a requirement of six hours of studio work outside scheduled meeting times.
-Prerequisites: ASSC 2300 (for 3320), ASSC 3300 or 3301 (for 4320), ASSC 4300 or 4301 (for 5320), or permission of instructor.
+Prerequisite: ASSC 2300 (for 3320); ASSC 3300 or 3301 (for 4320); ASSC 4300 or 4301 (for 5320); or permission of instructor.